openaps/docs/docs/docs/Gear Up/edison.md

 You have two main options for hardware:

 1. The preferred rig still is an Edison + Explorer Board.
-Unfortunately Intel stopped making the edison boards as of 2018.
+Unfortunately Intel stopped making the Edison boards as of 2018.
 If you can find an Intel Edison, this is still a highly recommmended rig.
 The pros of this setup are:
   - more power efficient so better battery life
   - faster
   - smaller size
-  - better range
   - portability
   [See below for details on Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).
-2. The other option is a Raspberry Pi-based setup, with the new Explorer HAT (shipping begins end of April 2018).
+2. The other option is a Raspberry Pi-based setup, with the new Explorer HAT (shipping began end of April 2018).
 The pros of this setup are:
 - Easier to use when offline
 - Has an onboard screen for displaying readouts
-- Good solution as a complementary stationary kit for use at home for extending the range (and OpenAPS can switch between the two devices)
+- Good solution as a complementary stationary kit for use at home for improving range/coverage (two or more OpenAPS rigs can be used simultaneously with a single pump)
 This documentation will be updated with more Pi details as they are decided.

 ## Hardware information for Pi-based setups with the Explorer HAT